CyanideCN/PyCINRAD/README.md

 Pyresample

-You can download from github page and then excecute
+You can also download from github page and build from source

 ```
 python setup.py install